Aidy White: Barnsley loan

 On 17 November, White was loaned out to League One club Barnsley until 3 January 2016.

 Barnsley

 On 8 January 2016, following his contract termination from Rotherham United, White signed a permanent deal with League One club Barnsley.
 In his first 6 months White won 2015–16 Johnstone's Paint Trophy and the 2015–16 League One Playoff Final.

 On 20 June 2016, White signed a new contract with Barnsley, keeping him with the Championship club until 30 June 2017.
 On 10 May 2017, the club announced that White would not be offered a contract extension.

 Hearts

 After two years out of football due to injury, White signed a two-year contract with Scottish Premiership club Hearts in March 2019.
 On 31 May 2021, White's contract with Hearts ended and was released from the club.

 Rochdale

 On 5 August 2021, White signed a two-year contract with Rochdale.

+White retired from football on 13 November 2023.